April 24, 2017 By College Ave Student Loans

 As you make plans for potentially attending a summer session, be sure to think about the financial pieces.

-1. Direct Costs.
 Don’t assume you can’t afford it.
 Because summer sessions usually mean shorter schedules and a more limited selection of classes, students often don’t take as many credit hours as they would during a typical semester, so you may find that a summer session doesn’t cost as much as other semesters do.
 Figure out which classes you’d like to take, and do the math on the cost per credit hour to get a true sense of the cost; don’t just assume it would be the same as what you paid in fall or spring.
+Learn more about how to pay for a summer session.

 There’s also housing to consider.
 If you live with family or you rent an apartment with a yearly lease, this might not affect you.
 But if you moved out of town for college, currently live in a dorm, and were planning on going home during the summer, you might need to find other housing options.
 Because most college dorms close during the summer, you’ll have to find (and budget for) other housing options.
 That may not make or break your decision, just make sure you have a plan.